Schrijf u nu vrijblijvend in op onze nieuwsbrief en ontvang als eerste de leukste tips en aanbiedingen.

-On the coast of the Atlantic Ocean, just south of the Bassin d'Arcachon, in the Gironde region, lies one of the most visited tourist attractions of South West France: Dune de Pyla, also called Dune de Pilat or Dune de Pila.
-Every year more than 2 million people visit.
-In 1978 the dune was designated by the government as an important tourist location.
+On the coast of the Atlantic Ocean, just south of the Bassin d'Arcachon, in the Gironde region, lies one of the most visited tourist attractions of southwest France: Dune de Pyla, also called Dune du Pilat or Dune de Pila.
+Every year, more than 2 million people visit here.
+In 1978, the dune was designated by the government as a major sight-seeing spot.

-Dune de Pyla has an enormous size: from west to east, so inland this enormous sand dune is more than 600 meters wide.
-The length is almost 3 km from north to south.
-The height is around 110 meters, making it the highest dune in Europe.
-The height of course varies.
-This is different after every sandstorm.
-All in all, it is estimated that around 55 million cubic meters of sand.
+Dune de Pyla is enormous: from west to east, this huge sand dune is more than 600 meters wide.
+The length from north to south is almost 3 km.
+Its height is about 110 meters, making it the highest dune in Europe.
+Of course, the height varies at different spots and changes after every sandstorm.
+All in all, it is estimated at about 55 million cubic meters of sand.

-This largest dune in Europe moves 4.5 meters to the east every year.
-Trees, an intersection and even a hotel have disappeared under the sand.
+This dune, which (again) is the largest dune in Europe, moves eastward 4.5 meters every year.
+Trees, an intersection, and even a hotel have been buried under the sand!

-On the D 218, the coastal road from Arcachon to Biscarosse, you can see Dune de Pyla from afar.
-For the paid parking it can be busy unless you go at the start or end of the day.
-The last part you walk past hospitality, souvenir shops and other tourist services.
+You can see Dune de Pyla from the D218, the coastal road which leads from Arcachon to Biscarosse.
+It can be busy at the paid parking lot, unless you go at the beginning or end of the day.
+Near the end, you can walk past restaurants, cafes, hotels, souvenir shops, and other tourist services.
 Access to the dune is free.
-A long flight of stairs must then be climbed.
-Once you reach the top you will soon forget that.
+A long flight of stairs must be climbed, but you will forget about it once you reach the top!

 From the top you have a beautiful view.
 To the east you look out over the pine forests.
 In clear weather, the peaks of the Pyrenees are visible in the south.
 The Atlantic Ocean is on the law side.
 The sandbanks at the mouth of the Bassin d’Arcachon are clearly visible.
 Also the Banc d’Arguin and Cap Ferret bird sanctuary.

-Most tourists climb the dune to enjoy the beautiful view.
-Others want to sunbathe at a high level.
-You can also go swimming.
+Most tourists climb the dune to enjoy the beautiful views.
+Others want to sunbathe at high altitudes.
+You can also go swimming!

-A whole different group comes to this high sand dune for sporting reasons.
-Parapenting as the French call it, the English call it paragliding is very popular.
-Float down from the top.
-In nice weather there are many colorful screens.
-Certified instructors associated with “Pyla Parapente" are ready to teach.
+A completely different group comes to this enormous sand dune for sporting reasons.
+Paragliding, or parapenten as the French call it, is very popular.
+Float down to the ground from huge heights.
+During good weather, many colorful paragliding wings can be seen in the sky.
+Certified instructors, affiliated with “Pyla Parapente,” are ready to teach you.